krainboltgreene/learn-you-the-ruby-for-awesome-power/book/tasks/task-zero.md

 ### Extra Credit
 1. Open a few text files with gedit, get to know the interface and shortcuts.
 2. Customize gedit, Terminal, and your OS to better suit your style.
-3. Go to the Learn You An Ruby website and download all the tasks and read through the glossary.
+3. Go to the Learn You The Ruby website and download all the tasks and read through the glossary.
 4. Type this in these terminal
     1. `rvm --create 1.9.2@web-development`
     2. `gem i haml thin nokogiri pony rack rake rdiscount rspec sequel sqlite3-rubyn sinatra rails nanoc --no-ri --no-rdoc`